pawelpaszki/youtube_background_android/README.md

 The main goal of this application is to be able to listen to youtube media in the background and watch videos in foreground, once downloaded

-## Please note that Google Play prevents from playing YouTube videos in the background, therefore applications like this are not permitted to be pushed to Play Store
+## Please note that Google Play prevents from playing YouTube videos in the background, therefore applications like this are not permitted to be pushed to Play Store.
+It is also not permitted to directly download media from youtube, as it breaches video owner copyrights

 Swiping from left edge of the screen shows/hides buttons, which open one of four sections of the application:
 _____________________________________________________________________________________________________________